imtbl/hyve/README.md

 ![Changing user data][screenshot-user]

+## FAQ

+> I am encountering a _unique constraint_ error when syncing.
+Why does this
+> happen?

+This issue can occur when hydrus client or server is running maintenance tasks while hyve runs a sync.
+In that case, it can usually easily be fixed by waiting a few minutes and trying again.
+If the error persists, it might indicate issues with your hydrus databases.
+If you can rule out that this is the case, please [open an issue][issues].

+> Does hyve make changes to my hydrus client/server databases?

+No, hyve never makes any changes to the hydrus client/server databases, it only reads from them.

+> Why does hyve create a copy of the hydrus client/server databases instead of
+> simply connecting to it or using the client API?

+Some features like searching by multiple namespaces or constraints would simply not be possible (with decent performance) without using a copy of the databases that is optimized for hyve's purposes.

+The database structure of hydrus is not built in a way that allows to deliver paginated results that are also sorted by various criteria, which makes it not suitable for an HTTP API that is meant to be accessed outside of a LAN. hydrus itself does most of the sorting in code _after_ fetching the results, which is really not an option when using pagination.

+The client API has not been considered since it is still very limited and does only feature a fraction of what hyve's API can do.
+It is also not available for hydrus server, which disqualifies it regardless.

+> Does hyve also make a copy of my media?

+No, only a copy of the hydrus databases is made. hyve directly accesses the hydrus media files.

+> Why can I not upload files to hyve and sync them back to hydrus
+> client/server?

+hyve is only intended as a way to access your media files outside the constraints of hydrus client/server.
+It is not meant to be yet another booru-like software that allows you to upload and manage media.
+If you are interested in something like that, I recommend you to check out popular booru softwares like [danbooru][danbooru] or [szurubooru][szurubooru] instead.

+> hydrus client/server supports _x_.
+Will you add this feature to hyve as well?

+Maybe.
+If you want to see a specific feature that you think would be a good fit for hyve, please [open an issue][issues].
+In general, I prefer to add features that are not specific to either hydrus client or hydrus server.

 ## Donate

 If you like hyve and want to buy me a coffee, feel free to donate via PayPal: